 Stiles is moving like he has a destination in mind, but maybe that’s just the way he moves now: the extra boost of confidence the power gives him.
 Derek catches himself watching the shift of his muscles, trying to reconcile the parts of Stiles he had last seen as a human and this man, this werewolf.

-Stiles grins at his appraising look, but doesn’t comment on it.
+Stiles smirks at his appraising look, but doesn’t comment on it.

 “You don’t have any idea what a shit day it’s been.
 Scott was acting like such a freak.
 Half the school was.
 My econ teacher said I was in the wrong room, like I haven’t been going there since—“